The Most Effective Ways to Calm Stressed Pets During Fireworks, According to a Vet

 The time around July 4th is especially dangerous for pets.
 The American Veterinary Medical Association recommends that pets be microchipped and wear identification tags to ensure they are returned home should they bolt during fireworks shows or parades.
 But aside from updating their ID information, what can you do to help a fearful pet cope during fireworks?
 It all starts with recognizing the signs of stress and intervening before your pet causes harm to himself or others.
-The experts have your back on this, and here's what they have to say.

 Signs of a Stressed Pet